-Case management services are delivered under the authority of the 1915(b)(4) waiver and an interagency agreement between DOM and MDRS.
+Case management is provided as administrative activity through an interagency agreement between DOM and MDRS.
 The person is given a choice of personal care attendants, SMS/DME companies, and contractors for adaptations/modifications.
 If requested, individuals are also offered the choice of an alternate case manager based on geographical availability.